Watch Mass Online

 Coronavirus Updates

-In this second post in our Doctors of the Church series, we invite you to learn about three Doctors of the Church and their contributions to the faith.
-From Saint Basil, who bravely fought against Arianism, to Saint Ambrose, who resisted authoritarianism, each of these men helped shape the doctrine of the early Church and draw others closer to the truth of the Gospel.
+In this third post in our Doctors of the Church series, we invite you to learn about three early Doctors of the Church and their contributions to the faith.
+From Saint Augustine of Hippo, whose impact on Christian theology and Western philosophy is unparalleled, to the saint who defeated Nestorianism, each of these men helped shape the doctrine of the early Church and draw others closer to the truth of the Gospel.